Sunnyside Village Retirement Community Questions and Answers

 A - There are 38 duplexes.
 These are large, two-bedroom and two-bath, and one-bedroom and one-bath duplexes with attached garages.
 Some of these homes have screened lanais.
 There are 66 villas.
 These are one-bedroom and two-bedroom villas complete with screened lanais, some with two baths.
 There are 122 garden apartments.
 These are one-bedroom and two-bedroom apartments with balconies and covered parking.

 Q - Are there other levels of care at Sunnyside Village?

-A - Sunnyside has a Health Care Center and an Assisted Care Living Facility (ALF).
-Sunnyside's residents have priority for entrance (upon availability) to all levels of housing on campus.
-If a Sunnyside resident moves to a new level, the independent lease is terminated and a new lease is signed.
+A - Sunnyside has a Health & Rehabilitation Center and an Assisted Living Facility (ALF).
+Sunnyside's residents have priority entrance (upon availability) to all levels of housing on campus.
+If a Sunnyside resident moves to assisted living, the independent lease is terminated and a new monthly lease is signed.

 Q - What happens to my money when I leave Sunnyside Village?

 A - Upon termination of the lease agreement, a resident (or his/her estate) receives 70% of the original lease price or the current lease price of the living unit, whichever is lower.
 Each year this percentage is reduced at one 1% until it reaches 60%, where it remains thereafter.
 Payment will be made upon receipt by Sunnyside Village of the funds from another lessee under a new lease agreement.

 Q - May I bring a pet along to Sunnyside Village?

 A - Cats, birds, and fish -- yes.
 Dogs -- no. A "pet policy" must be signed at closing.

 Q - May I have guests in my home at Sunnyside Village?